GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

           gpupdate /force
     ```

-*Sample steps run on Microsoft Server 2012 presented below:*
+*Sample steps run on Microsoft Server 2012 are shown below:*
 ![Sample Steps]({{site.baseurl}}/img/gpo.gif){:style="width:85%;"}

-#### Use Third Party Configuration Management Tools
+#### Use third-party configuration management tools

+{% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
+The commands must be run from an agency Domain Controller." %}

-You can use third-party configuration management tools, such as BigFix
+You can use third-party configuration management tools, such as BigFix.

 1. Using BigFix, schedule a task and push the certificate file.
 - Command (example):